 A. Great communication skills towards individuals – Before starting the pre-nursing course, I was interviewed by the manager of the Dorset College.
 I really felt valued because she interviewed me and asked me why I wanted to do the course and what I would like to achieve from that.
 She encouraged me and gave me some guidance that really helped me to be who I am today.

 B. Patience – my tutors were very understanding towards me.
-They always answered my questions and took time to explain me when I was lost or did not understand something.
+They always answered my questions and took time to explain to me when I was lost or did not understand something.

 C. Encouragement – Regardless of my age, financial status, life conditions, I was encouraged and assisted to work towards my goals.